yesnik/symfony-guides/auth.md

 ## Voters

+[Voters](https://symfony.com/doc/current/security/voters.html) are Symfony's most powerful way of managing permissions.
+They allow you to centralize all permission logic, then reuse them in many places.

 If you're just checking for a role, no problem: use `is_granted('ROLE_ADMIN')`.
 But if your logic gets any more complex, use a voter.